cogent3/cogent3/doc/examples/entity_selection.rst

     >>> all_atoms = einput(structure, 'A')
     >>> len(all_residues)
     147

 Still waters are included.

 Selection based on properties.
 ------------------------------

-We already have a collection of entities "all_residues" which contains all residues in the structure regardless of the number of chains and models.
+We already have a collection of entities ``all_residues`` which contains all residues in the structure regardless of the number of chains and models.
 Our task is to determine the number of non-water residues.
 The property which allows us to distinguish a water molecule from an amino acid is the name, which is stored as the ``name`` attribute.

 .. doctest::